Workflow software: How it helps your team ship better work (+12 tools)

 Its Gantt charts, Kanban boards, calendars, and roadmap views make it flexible enough for teams to optimize their workflows for increased productivity and better collaboration.
 User-friendly automated notifications keep teams engaged and workflow processes interactive.

-Monday.com’s best features
+Monday.com’s top features

 You can get started using monday.com with up to two seats for free.
 However, for larger teams, prices start at $8 per seat per month.
 Its Pro plan, which includes all its best features, starts at $16 per seat per month.

 Smartsheet is great if you’re looking for a robust workflow software solution that goes beyond simply covering the basics.
 Its simple color-coded grid view helps your team stay organized and visible.
-You can also collaborate on tasks and projects with stakeholders within and outside of your team.
+You can also collaborate on tasks and projects with stakeholders within and outside your team.

 Comments, document management, and automated processes keep work consistent and data clear.
 Smartsheet’s ability to compile information from different sheets to create custom reports eases the workflow management process for teams looking to increase their productivity.